 Keeping your mind open to new ideas will allow you to see what every team member can do and how it will benefit your start-up.

-Change is about coming up with propositions that would help your business grow, setting aside your thought process, and encouraging your team members to provide their insights which could pave the road for innovation and success.
+Change is about developing propositions that would help your business grow, setting aside your thought process, and encouraging your team members to provide their insights which could pave the road for innovation and success.

 A great team leader does not stay in the same spot just for the sake of consistency; a leader is someone who embraces change and understands its importance in staying at the top of the game.